Aniruddha-Deb/quant-prep/README.md

 ## More Puzzles/Problems

 1. **[Brainstellar](https://brainstellar.com)** - good puzzles, but the hard ones are not so hard, and they finish up rather quickly.
 2. **[quantguide.io](http://quantguide.io/)** - looks like a newer and better brainstellar.
 Leetcode for quant.
 Problems organized by company.
-However, make sure to give as much decimal precision, or enter your answer as a fraction if it doesn't get accepted ([This is a horrible question](https://www.quantguide.io/questions/car-question-i) which doesn't take decimal answers)
+However, make sure to give as much decimal precision, or enter your answer as a fraction if it doesn't get accepted (eg [This is a question](https://www.quantguide.io/questions/car-question-i) which doesn't take decimal answers)
 3. **[Sarah Chieng's blog](https://milksandmatcha.notion.site/Free-Trading-Resources-v2-4456ae906000487181f3486dbd0dd631)** - Spied recently on twitter, has some amazing stuff.
 4. **[Jane Street's Puzzles](https://www.janestreet.com/puzzles/archive/index.html)** - If anything, these are a level above what I think will be asked on the interview.
 Absolutely a pleasure to sink your teeth into: need both deep insight and flexible thinking to solve.
 Some of the relevant ones are
     * [Robot Tug-of-war](https://www.janestreet.com/puzzles/robot-tug-of-war-index/)